 1. Visit the Duomo di Milano

-It’s an unmissable part of the city and will provide you with endless memories that will stay with you for a lifetime.
-Whether it’s in the summer heat or beneath a dusting of snow, the Duomo di Milano is something that should never be missed!
+It’s an unmissable part of the city and will provide endless memories that will stay with you for a lifetime.
+Whether in the summer heat or beneath a dusting of snow, the Duomo di Milano should never be missed!

 Bucket List: Duomo Terrace Climb

-Tourists are also provided an option to either take the stairs or a lift to go up to the top.
-You can also book tickets in advance here, so no need to worry about queuing up when you get there!
+You can also book tickets in advance here, so there’s no need to worry about queuing up when you get there!

 So if you’re planning a visit to Milan soon, make sure the Duomo di Milano is at the top of your list.
-It’s an unforgettable experience and one that you won’t want to miss!
+It’s an unforgettable experience you won’t want to miss!

 2. People Watch at Piazza De Duomo

-On any given day you can find an array of activities taking place at the piazza: from live music performances to acrobatic displays to the occasional political protest.
-It’s always exciting to see what surprises await you here.
+On any given day, you can find an array of activities taking place at the piazza: from live music performances to acrobatic displays to the occasional political protest.

-Tourists and locals alike gather here to take in the stunning architecture, sip their coffee, and watch the vibrant city life pass by.
-The vast piazza is open and spacious, making it a great spot for people-watching.
-Plus, the piazza offers a beautiful backdrop for any occasion: from leisurely strolls through the square to romantic dinners overlooking the Duomo Cathedral and its exquisite architecture.
+Plus, the piazza offers a beautiful backdrop for any occasion: from strolls through the square to romantic dinners overlooking the Duomo Cathedral and its exquisite architecture.

 3. Check out the Galleria Vittorio Emanuele II

-Visitors can explore an array of luxury stores, books, and artworks as well as restaurants, cafés, bars – even a hotel!
-Tourists are drawn to this destination by the thousands every year; indeed it has become one of Milano’s prime attractions.
+Visitors can explore an array of luxury stores, books, artworks, restaurants, cafés, bars – even a hotel!
+Tourists are drawn to this destination by the thousands yearly; indeed, it has become one of Milano’s prime attractions.

 The Legend of the Lucky Bull’s Balls

-If you plan to go to the Galleria Vittorio Emanuele II in Milan, Italy, then you most likely have heard of the unique phenomenon known as “stepping on the bull’s balls”.
+If you plan to visit the Galleria Vittorio Emanuele II in Milan, Italy, then you most likely have heard of the unique phenomenon known as “stepping on the bull’s balls. ”

 But why is this tradition so popular?
 Let me take a few moments to explain it all!